Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Summary

-After serving size correction, liquid milk is richer in vitamins B2, B12, D, and A. In addition, it is richer in calcium and phosphorus.
+After serving size correction, fresh milk is richer in vitamins B2, B12, D, and A. In addition, it is richer in calcium and phosphorus.
 In comparison, powdered milk is higher in calories, fats, and sodium but richer in magnesium.
 Powdered milk has a longer shelf life.

 Introduction